-10 Examples of special grounds are illness, the illness of a close family member, or other circumstances beyond the control of the applicant, which have prevented him/her from fulfilling the study requirements.
-Employment, commissions, other studies, etc., do not count as special grounds.
-An application for exemption based on special grounds must be supported by certified documents.
+&lt;sup>10 Examples of particular grounds are illness, the illness of a close family member, or other circumstances beyond the control of the applicant, which have prevented him/her from fulfilling the study requirements.
+Employment, commissions, other studies, etc., do not count as particular grounds.
+An application for exemption based on particular grounds must be supported by certified documents.